benchun/benchun.github.io/projects.md

 Computational Thinking Illustrated
 ----------------------------------
-In 2011, Computational Thinking was starting to become a popular term in the world of CS education, but there was confusion about what it meant and difficulty communicating that meaning to students.
+Computational Thinking is popular term in the world of CS education, but when it first arose there was confusion about what it meant and difficulty communicating that meaning to students.
 In collaboration with illustrator <a href="http://glitchworks.com/">Tim Piotrowski</a>, I ran a
 <a href="http://www.kickstarter.com/projects/benchun/computational-thinking-illustrations">Kickstarter project</a>